tbnobed/techsched/admin_guide.md

 2. Fill in the following information:
    - **Username**: Display name for the user
    - **Email**: User's email address (must be unique)
+     - Email addresses are stored case-insensitively, so "user@example.com" and "User@Example.com" are treated as the same email.
    - **Password**: Initial password (the user can change this later)
    - **Color**: Assign a color for this user's calendar entries
    - **Administrator**: Check if the user should have admin privileges